bonsai-dbrms/rule-engine/README.md

        - `lte` which means lesser than or equal to `<=`

-For example we want to create a rule for a customer who has placed 5 orders or less and has prime membership of my ecommerce site, I want to give him a 10% discount.
+For example we want to create a rule to determine tax value of a citizen who has lives in province `ontario` and city `toronto` .
+The tax for this citizen should be `35%`.

-So in this case I have two inputs `orders` and `member_type` and one output `discount_value`.
+So in this case I have two variables `province` and `city` and one output `tax_rate`.
 So in our case one example predicate(input) of `province is Ontario` can be a predicate consists of 4 parts :
 ```